dsci-151-spr24/final-project-SarahWinne/proposal/proposal.md

 I will be using the year of publication to predict the lexical richness.

-I will likely be comparing by decade, then comparing ages to each other, and potentially also the author’s highest level of education.
+I will be comparing by decade, then comparing ages to each other, and also the type of book written.

     ## # A tibble: 4 × 2
     ##   century     n